root-project/summer-student-course/Exercises/04_Fitting/readme.md

 ### Example of fitting an histogram with a Gaussian function

-The [notebook](GausFit.ipynb) notebook shows how to fit an histogram using ROOT with a simple function such as a Gaussian.
+The [notebook](GausFit.ipynb) shows how to fit an histogram using ROOT with a simple function such as a Gaussian.
 We show how to use the default chi-square method and the binned likelihood method for fitting histograms.
 We also show how to plot the fit residual using the TRatioPlot and to compute the chi2 for a goodness of fit test.

-## Additional examples
+### Additional examples

 We provide two extra examples for those of you who want to train even more or would like to come back to fitting in the future:
 - [GausFit_2](GausFit_2.ipynb)